murlock1000/MatrixNotificationBot/docker/README.md

 ### The `/data` volume

-The docker container expects the `config.yaml` file to exist at `/data/config.yaml`.
+The docker container expects the `config.yaml` file and credentials folder to exist at `/data/config.yaml`, `/data/credentials/`.
 To easily configure this, it is recommended to create a directory on your filesystem, and mount it as `/data` inside the container:

 ```